Client-Engineering-Indonesia/data-science-and-MLOps-training/Lab 02 - Perform EDA and feature engineering/README.md

 # Perform Exploratory Data Analysis (EDA) and Feature Engineering

 Overview:

-In this session, you will use a table that contains individual customer purchase transaction from e-commerce company.
-Then we will create repurchase model to identify which customers who are most likely to purchase again in next 6 months after they made latest purchase.
+* In this session, you will use a table that contains individual customer purchase transaction from e-commerce company.
+* We will create repurchase model to identify which customers who are most likely to purchase again in next 6 months after they made latest purchase.
+* To do this, we will aggregate transactions into monthly basis and use last 12 months to generate customer repurchase probability score (ranging from 0 < score < 1).
+* If score is less than or equal to 0.5, the prediction result is "customer will not repurchase in next 6 months"
+* If score is greater than 0.5, the prediction result is "customer will repurchase in next 6 months"
+* This model will be run on monthly basis on end-of-month

 ## Create SPSS Modeler Asset